slimlime/hacker-news-search-client-hn-algolia-angular-paginator/README.md

 https://slimlime.github.io/hacker-news-search-client-hn-algolia-angular-paginator/

-A Hacker News(HN) search client in Angular using the [HN Search API powered by Algolia](https://hn.algolia.com/api).
+A Hacker News (HN) search client in Angular using the [HN Search API powered by Algolia](https://hn.algolia.com/api).

+Task: Query search API on user search input and display articles on the searched topic in forward/back button-navigatable pagination.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.